 Rails to the Darkside - East Windsor, CT

 The fun begins October 4th, 2019.
 Haunt is held at the Connecticut Trolley Museum on every Friday and Saturday evenings in October.
 Doors are open from 7 pm until 9:30 pm.
 Tickets are $20 for non member or $10 for members.
 Travel the trolley line that opened back in 1906 as it travels through the backwoods of East Windsor.
 You cannot run away so beware and be very afraid.

 The Haunted Graveyard at Lake Compounce - Bristol, CT

 Given the current virus situation this haunt will be closed for this fall.
 The Haunted Graveyard is a full entertainment experience at the amusement park Lake Compounce.
 It has been open for 19 years.
 The Haunted Graveyard runs Friday and Saturday nights from dusk to midnight every weekend in October and until 10:00 pm on Sunday nights.
 Military and group discounts are available.
 There are 17 dark rides during this event.
 Also expect to find werewolves, spiders, vampires, witches, demons, and the Grim Reaper among the many attractions at the Haunted Graveyard.
 The assortment of attractions includes Reapers Realm, Cemetery, Slaughter House, Cornfield, Bat Cave, Zombie Forest, Jungle, Mayan Temple, Dungeon, Fear of Death, and The Mist.

 Trail of Terror - Wallingford, CT

-The Trail opens September 29th.
+The Trail opens late September 2019.
 The Trail of Terror is an outdoor attraction that has been frightening folks for 20 years.
 It is the best haunt in the state.
 Tickets are available for online for guaranteed admission on the night of your choice or remaining tickets are discounted at the door.
 Doors open at 7 pm and close at 11 pm on Friday and Saturday or 10 pm on Sunday.
 Trail of Terror runs every Friday, Saturday, and Sunday nights in October.
 Also check out our list of the Top 100 Haunted Houses 2017 in America.
 Is your favorite haunted attraction on the top 10 and top 100 state list?